Zywave/booster/src/_areas/design-system/components/tables.md

 * As the user scrolls down through the table, an additional set of rows should begin loading when they reach the bottom of the table
 * If the user scrolls back up, the loaded rows should remain and not need to be loaded again
 * Depending on the time necessary to load additional rows, a loading experience may be necessary
+* A﻿ spinner is the preferred method for a loading experience

 ![Example of a table with infinite scrolling.](/images/table-infinitescroll.svg "Example of a table with infinite scrolling.")